How long does it take to get a tooth pulled?

 In the case where you feel fine after your procedure, the above events can probably all be accomplished in 10 minutes or less.

-Using the estimates above, it’s pretty easy to calculate how long an appointment needs to be scheduled.
+Combining all of the estimates we calculated above, it’s pretty easy to figure out how long an extraction appointment needs to be.

 ---|---|